gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    fallback is based on the ULP can operate using user messages that are no longer than 16383 bytes and where the security issues can be mitigated or considered acceptable.
-Fallback is NOT RECOMMEND to be enabled as it enables downgrade to weaker algorithms and versions of DTLS.
+Fallback is NOT RECOMMEND to be enabled as it enables downgrade attacks to weaker algorithms and versions of DTLS.

    An SCTP endpoint that receives an INIT chunk or an INIT-ACK chunk that does